Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Voltgroup,Shutterstock

-The handsome, muscular Staffordshire Bull Terrier is often sporting a black and white coat.
-While they can also be several other colors, this might be the most common coat color of all.
+The handsome, muscular Staffordshire Bull Terrier often sports a black and white coat.
+They can also have other coat colors, but black and white is the most common.

 Personality